© Amanda Thomsen

 Hannah Michell was born in England and raised in Seoul.
 Her first novel, The Defections, was published in France and the UK in 2014 to wide acclaim.
 Her second novel, Excavations (One World, 2023), was named one of the best crime novels of 2023 by LitHub and one of the top ten mysteries of 2023 by Publishers Weekly.
 Michell has also published on the intersection of South Korea and popular culture.
 She has taught at Stanford, the Dominican University of California and UC Berkeley.

-As a Picador Professor Hannah Michell teaches two seminars that center on storytelling, identity, and cultural representation.
+As a Picador Professor Hannah Michell teached two seminars that center on storytelling, identity, and cultural representation.

-Her creative writing course begins with the premise that characters are embodied beings, shaped by their relationships, communities, and personal as well as national histories.
-Students discover how voice, point of view, setting, dialogue, and plot emerge from this foundation.
-Through close readings of exemplary works, the class analyzes the techniques of accomplished authors, while encouraging students to draw on their own observations to inspire and inform their writing.
+Her creative writing course stated the premise that characters are embodied beings, shaped by their relationships, communities, and personal as well as national histories.
+Students discoverd how voice, point of view, setting, dialogue, and plot emerge from this foundation.
+Through close readings of exemplary works, the class analyzed the techniques of accomplished authors, while encouraging students to draw on their own observations to inspire and inform their writing.

-Her graduate seminar (Reframing the Frame: Asian/American Representations in Film and Media) examines how Asians and Asian Americans have been represented in U.S. film and media—from early Hollywood to contemporary digital platforms.
-Students engage critically with these portrayals and explore how Asian American creators have challenged and redefined dominant narratives.
+Her graduate seminar (Reframing the Frame: Asian/American Representations in Film and Media) examined how Asians and Asian Americans have been represented in U.S. film and media—from early Hollywood to contemporary digital platforms.
+Students engaged critically with these portrayals and explored how Asian American creators have challenged and redefined dominant narratives.

 Leipzig: Recap of «Speak.
 Risk.
 Move.»